 That’s a long time!

-To build the emergency fund in fewer months, you’ll need to save more each month, and that means you need to adjust your budget and reassess your monthly spending to top-up a little more each month.
+To build the emergency fund faster, you’ll need to save more each month.
+That means you need to adjust your budget and top up your fund a little more each month.
 Can you skip that extra kopi (and definitely that designer handbag)?

-If you are committed to building an emergency fund in a certain period of time, you can also calculate how much you need to save each month in that timeframe like this:
+If you’re committed to building an emergency fund in a certain period of time, you can also calculate how much you need to save each month like this:

 If you can’t put aside larger amounts each month due to income and expense restrictions, consider whether you can make broader lifestyle changes.
-Could you be paying less for rent elsewhere so that you can put more money towards your future?
-Ask yourself if you’re willing to live less extravagantly so you can achieve your future objectives.
-These lifestyle adjustments will allow you to build your emergency fund more quickly and be prepared for whatever life throws your way.
+Could you be paying less for rent elsewhere or using public transport more, so that you can put more money towards your future?
+These lifestyle adjustments will allow you to build your emergency fund faster and be prepared for whatever life throws your way.

 And, that extra savings capacity will pay off beyond building your emergency fund: once you have your emergency fund, you can start putting that monthly savings amount towards other goals.
-This disciplined savings strategy could make the difference between retiring 5 years earlier, or buying a 3-bedroom home instead of a 2-bedroom home.
+This strategy could make the difference between retiring 5 years earlier or buying a 3-bedroom home instead of a 2-bedroom home.

-If you can stick to only using your emergency fund in these scenarios, then congratulate yourself for taking care of you and your loved ones responsibly!
-Then, temporarily put your other investing and savings plans on hold so you can put those funds towards your emergency fund again.
-If you have to buy that house 6 months later, then so be it: the well-being of you and your loved ones in the short-term comes first.
+If you used your emergency fund for a true emergency, then congratulate yourself for taking care of yourself and your loved ones responsibly!
+Next, temporarily put your other savings and investment plans on hold so you can build up your emergency fund again.
+If you have to buy that house 6 months later, so be it: the well-being of you and your loved ones in the short term comes first.

-Unlike other savings plans that have longer time horizons, emergency funds need to be built as soon as possible, because you never know when you’ll need unexpected cash.
+Unlike other savings plans that have longer time horizons, you should build your emergency fund as soon as possible, because you never know when you’ll need unexpected cash.
 It’s important that you build your emergency fund before investing in any of your other financial objectives.
-Although saving for your down payment of your first home may sound much more exciting than building an emergency fund, it’s best to protect yourself and your loved ones with a safety net as soon as possible.
+Although saving for the down payment of your first home may sound much more exciting than building an emergency fund, it’s best to protect yourself and your loved ones with a safety net as soon as possible.